Xueyantuo: History

 Initially the Xue and the Yantuo were two separate tribes.
-Tongdian states that: "Xueyantuo is a splinter tribe from Tiele.
-In the time of Former Yan [emperor] Murong Jun, Xiongnu Shanyu Helaitou led his tribe, numbering 35,000, to come surrender.
+The Tongdian states that: "Xueyantuo is a splinter tribe from Tiele.
+In the time of Former Yan [emperor] Murong Jun, Xiongnu Shanyu Helatou led his tribe, numbering 35,000, to come surrender.
 Yantuo are probably their descendants.
 With the Xue tribe [Yantuo] live intermixed.
 Thus the appellation Xueyantuo.
 The Khagan clan's surname is Yilitu.
 For generations they have been a strong nation."
 The rulers of Xueyantuo claimed to be originally named Xue (薛/偰), and that the name of the tribe was changed to Xueyantuo after the Xue defeated and merged the Yantuo into their tribe.

-After Yishibo, the Xueyantuo founded a short-lived Qaghanate over the steppe under Zhenzhu Khan, his son Duomi Khan and nephew Yitewushi Khan, the last of whom eventually surrendered to the Tang dynasty.
+After Yiedie Khan, the Xueyantuo founded a short-lived khaganate over the steppe under Zhenzhu Khan, his son Duomi Khan and nephew Yitewushi Khan, the last of whom eventually surrendered to the Tang dynasty.

-In 605, Xueyantuo were attacked by the Western Türkic Chuluo Khagan.
-Consequently, they abandoned the Western Turks and established their own Kaganate under a leadership of Qibi tribe's Yağmurčin Bağa-Qağan, retaining the control and income from the Turfan segment of the Silk Road.
-Later, Xueynatuo leader Yshbara was installed as a lesser Kagan Yetir (yeti er "seven tribes").
-In the 610, Shekui (r.
-610-617) ascended to the Western Turkic throne, both rulers renounced their Kagan ranks and rejoined the Western Türkic Kaganate.
-The next Western Türkic Tong-Yabgu-Kagan (r.
-617-630) annexed all seven tribes of the Xueyantuo-headed Tiele confederation, which also included Uighur, Bayïrku, Ădiz, Tongra, Bugu and Barsil tribes. in 627 Xueyantuo leader led his tribes into the territory of the Eastern Türkic Kaganate, defeated the main force of the Kaganate led by the son of the reigning Illig Qaghan, Yukuk Shad, and settled in the valley of river Tola in the Northern Mongolia.
-After the victory, Uighur leader Yaoluoge Pusa assumed a title huo xielifa (活頡利發 *kat-elteber or *war-hilitber) and split from the confederation, and in 629 the Xueyantuo Yinan-erkin declared himself Inčü Bilge-Khagan of a new Xueyantuo Kaganate.
+In 605, Xueyantuo were attacked by the Western Turkic Khaganate under Heshana Qaghan.
+Consequently, they abandoned the Western Turks and established their own khaganate under a leadership of Qibi tribe's Yiwuzhenmohe Qaghan, retaining the control and income from the Turpan segment of the Silk Road.
+Later, Xueyantuo leader Yshbara was installed as a lesser kagan yetir (yeti er "seven tribes").
+In 610, Shikui Khagan (r.
+610–617) ascended to the Western Turkic throne, both rulers renounced their kagan ranks and rejoined the Western Turkic Khaganate.
+The next Western Turkic ruler, Tong Yabghu Qaghan (r.
+618–628) annexed all seven tribes of the Xueyantuo-headed Tiele confederation, which also included Uyghur, Bayïrku, Ădiz, Tongra, Bugu and Barsil tribes.
+In 627 the Xueyantuo leader led his tribes into the territory of the Eastern Turkic Khaganate, defeated the main force of the khaganate led by the son of the reigning Illig Qaghan, Yukuk Shad, and settled in the valley of river Tola in the northern Mongolia.
+After the victory, Uyghur leader Yaoluoge Pusa assumed a title huo xielifa (活頡利發 *kat-elteber or *war-hilitber) and split from the confederation, and in 629 the Xueyantuo Yinan-erkin declared himself Inčü Bilge-Khagan of the new Xueyantuo Khaganate.

-This Xueyantuo Kaganate was quickly recognized by the Tang Empire, as a counterweight against its enemy Eastern Türkic Kaganate.
-"Raising Yi'nan on Kagan throne was done under pressure from the Tang court interested in stripping El-kagan of the rights to the supreme power in the huge region, and also in final dismemberment of the Türkic state, a source of many conflicts on their northern borders."
+This Xueyantuo Khaganate was quickly recognized by the Tang Empire, as a counterweight against the Eastern Turkic Khaganate.
+"Raising Yi'nan on Kagan throne was done under pressure from the Tang court interested in stripping El-kagan of the rights to the supreme power in the huge region, and also in final dismemberment of the Turkic state, a source of many conflicts on their northern borders."
 Xueyantuo provided military service by assisting the Tang Empire against the Tatars in the 630s.
-The Xueyantuo's vast khaganate spanned from the Altai Mountains to the Gobi desert.
+The Xueyantuo's vast khaganate spanned from the Altai Mountains to the Gobi Desert.